Vieirinha: Return to Greece

 On 31 August 2017, PAOK announced the signing of Vierinha on a €1 million fee.
 He scored his first goal in his second spell on 20 November, netting from a penalty in a 2–1 home win against Atromitos.

 On 12 May 2018, a free kick from captain Vieirinha helped the club overcome AEK Athens in the final of the Greek Cup at the Olympic Stadium, a 2–0 victory to help renew the supremacy in that tournament.
 For his display, he was named player of the match.

 Vieirinha suffered an anterior cruciate ligament injury against AEL on 14 April 2019, going on to be sidelined for approximately six months.
 In spite of this, he still took the field in the 89th minute of the penultimate league fixture with Levadiakos the following weekend, as the side were mathematically crowned champions for the first time since 1985 and third overall.

 On 5 March 2021, aged 35, Vieirinha renewed his contract until the summer of 2022.
 On 22 May, he scored the first goal from the spot as PAOK won 2–1 against league winners Olympiacos in the domestic cup final.

 On 24 February 2022, Vieirinha scored in a 2–1 home victory over Midtjylland in the knockout round play-offs of the UEFA Europa Conference League, helping his team reach the round of 16 in Europe for the first time in 48 years after a penalty shootout.
 In June, he agreed to a one-year extension.

 Vieirinha retired from professional football on 11 May 2025.
+In June 2026, he replaced Christos Karipidis as PAOK's technical director.